-Peter Detkin joined Sherpa Technology Group in 2017 as a Senior Advisor.
-He is a founder at Intellectual Ventures, a multi-billion dollar fund that invests in invention and currently holds over 40,000 patents.
+Peter Detkin joined Sherpa Technology Group in 2017.
+He is a founder of Intellectual Ventures, a multi-billion dollar fund that invests in invention and once held over 40,000 patents.
 He remains involved with the company.
 Intellectual Asset Management magazine recently named Mr. Detkin the second most influential “IP market maker” in the world.
 Prior to joining Intellectual Ventures, Mr. Detkin spent 8 years at Intel Corporation where he was a vice president and assistant general counsel.
 As assistant general counsel, Mr. Detkin was responsible for managing the Intel patent and licensing departments, including all aspects of prosecution and claims management.
 Mr. Detkin also managed the litigation and competition policy departments (including antitrust).
 Before he joined Intel, Mr. Detkin was an intellectual property partner at the law firm of Wilson, Sonsini, Goodrich and Rosati in Palo Alto, California.
 Mr. Detkin was the first patent lawyer hired at this firm and formed the basis of its highly-successful intellectual property practice.
 Mr. Detkin received his B.S.E.E. with honors in 1982 from the University of Pennsylvania’s Moore School of Electrical Engineering and a J.D. in 1985 from the University of Pennsylvania Law School.
 He serves as a member of the Board of Overseers of the University of Pennsylvania School of Engineering and Applied Science.
 He is also on the Board of Directors of the Brady Campaign and Center to Prevent Gun Violence.
 Mr. Detkin is an inactive member of the State Bars of California and New York, and is registered to practice before the United States Patent and Trademark Office.